Plant Functional Traits Course 4

 - Assessing canopy traits through reflectance spectra: from leaf to landscape-scale using drone technologies.

-The course is organised by Professors V. Vandvik from the University of Bergen in Norway and B. Enquist from the University of Arizona in the USA in collaboration with Inga Svala Jónsdóttir and Pernille B. Eidessen at UNIS.
+The course was organised by Professors V. Vandvik from the University of Bergen in Norway and B. Enquist from the University of Arizona in the USA in collaboration with Inga Svala Jónsdóttir and Pernille B. Eidessen at UNIS.